 Consider specifying a metal alloy called Nickel Silver (55% Copper; 27% Zinc; 18% Nickel; and not a speck of Silver) for RFI shields and EMI shields that are hand soldered or re-flow soldered with flux.
 In these two soldering environments, Nickel Silver is inherently solderable without any tin or tin/lead post-plating.

-Plating like bright tin or tin/lead should be considered with any soldering processes which do not utilize an active solder fluxing agent.
+Plating like bright tin or tin/lead should be considered with any soldering processes that do not utilize an active solder fluxing agent.

 While Fotofab is capable of making RFI and EMI shields in metal thickness from 0.001″ (0.025 mm) to 0.060″ (1.5 mm), the most common metal thicknesses we stock, which offer good shielding and adequate mechanical strength, are 0.006″ (0.15 mm), 0.008″ (0.2 mm), 0.010″ (0.25 mm), 0.012″ (0.3 mm), 0.015″ (0.38 mm), and 0.020″ (0.5 mm).

 Hand-foldable, etched bend channels are one of the unique features that Fotofab can incorporate into your RFI and EMI shielding enclosure.
 In the common metal thickness listed above, our etched bend channels allow anyone to bend the sidewalls of a shield from a 2D blank to a 3D-finished shield easily, quickly, and precisely.
 Many of our customers refer to this feature as “metal origami”.

 Incorporating our etched bend channel feature can offer you several benefits.
 First, since your EMI shielding enclosure can be formed without the need for any traditional forming tooling, you can typically save hundreds of dollars in tooling and several days of delivery lead time for your prototype and production needs.